hpe-dev-incubator/hpe-dev-portal/content/blog/federating-spire-on-hpe-greenlake-for-private-cloud-enterprise.md

 Installing Istio with the custom patch will share the spiffe-csi-driver with the Ingress Gateway and the sidecars that are going to be injected on workload pods, granting them access to the SPIRE Agent’s UNIX Domain Socket.

-## 2.3 Patch Istio Ingress Gateway:
+## 2.3 Patch Istio Ingress Gateway

 ### 2﻿.3.1 Apply SPIFFE ID

-The first step is to get and apply one of SPIRE controller manager’s [CRD (Custom Resource Definition)](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) ClusterSPIFFEID.
+First, you must get and apply one of SPIRE controller manager’s [CRD (Custom Resource Definition)](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) ClusterSPIFFEID.
 The CRD - ClusterSPIFFEID is a cluster-wide resource used to register workloads with SPIRE.
 The ClusterSPIFFEID can target all workloads in the cluster or can be optionally scoped to specific pods or namespaces via label selectors.

-Create a ClusterSPIFFEID CRD to generate registration entries in SPIRE server for all workloads with label ***spiffe.io/spire-managed-identity: true.***
+Create a ClusterSPIFFEID CRD to generate registration entries in SPIRE server for all workloads labeled ***spiffe.io/spire-managed-identity: true.***

 Get the ClusterSPIFFEID used for this demo using this [link](https://github.com/cxteamtrials/caas-trials-content/blob/main/services/spire/clusterspiffeid-example.yaml) and  apply it to both clusters.